oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 absent from the open-weights release, so there is no 2K path here.

-Pick a persistent-storage bucket on launch: it holds ComfyUI's whole base directory, and without one the roughly 60 GB of weights (two 19.5 GB checkpoints, a 14.6 GB text encoder, video and audio VAEs, the turbo LoRA) re-downloads every launch and is discarded on stop; with a bucket selected, beat and reel clips land in the bucket root where the storage API's `listFiles` can see them.
+Pick a persistent-storage bucket on launch: it holds ComfyUI's whole base directory, and without one the roughly 59 GB of weights (two 19.5 GB checkpoints, a 14.6 GB text encoder, video and audio VAEs) re-downloads every launch and is discarded on stop; with a bucket selected, beat and reel clips land in the bucket root where the storage API's `listFiles` can see them.